Search for missing woman in Benton County underway

 Dawn Rene Wynn was last seen in the area of Jennifer Lane in Pea Ridge.

-Officials say she is believed to be headed to Northeast Oklahoma but has ties in Southwest Missouri.
+Officials say she is believed to be headed to northeastern Oklahoma but has ties in southwestern Missouri.

 Anyone with information is asked to contact the Benton County Sheriff’s Office at 479-273-5532.